-Because of how often these disorders appear together, many addiction treatment centers offer depression rehab.
+Because of how often these disorders appear together, many addiction treatment centers offer depression treatment.
 For a lot of people, treating both addiction and depression is the only way to avoid future relapse.
 Want to learn more about your treatment options?
 Call us today at 866.957.7885.

 What to Expect From Depression Rehab

 For people who suffer from depression and addiction, dual diagnosis treatment is absolutely necessary.
 Depression treatment during a rehab program addresses both the addiction and underlying issues that initially led to the substance abuse problem.
 In terms of depression rehab, the underlying issue is usually, you guessed it, depression.

 Additionally, co-occurring disorder treatment often includes therapy.
 The different therapeutic methods people can expect in rehab include: